ALmoSTGoD249/Hagrid-VA/README.md

-Here’s a polished version of the README for your Hagrid personal assistant application:

----

 # Hagrid-VA

 Hagrid is a personal assistant application that responds to voice commands and performs tasks such as opening applications, searching the web, and more.